xin-huang/SeleDiff/README.md

 ## Introduction
 - `SeleDiff` is implemented with a probabilistic method for estimating and testing selection (coefficient) differences between populations<sup>1</sup>.
-- If you have any problem, please feel free to contact xin.huang07@gmail.com.
+- If you have any problem, please feel free to contact xin.huang07@gmail.com, or open an [issue](https://github.com/xin-huang/SeleDiff/issues) in this repository.
 - If you use `SeleDiff`, please cite

         Huang X, Jin L, He Y. 2018.
 SeleDiff: A fast and scalable tool for estimating and testing